-In this section, I explain how a dog's age may affect its race performance and provide a link to Greyhound Welfare sites.
+In this section, I explain how a dog's racing age may affect its track performance and provide a link to Greyhound Welfare and Dog Re-Homing sites.

 Knowing the runners age is a very important factor when predicting canine races, as it implies to the general consistency of performances.

-Greyhound Predictor v2.0 Software requires all ages to be entered in months!
+Greyhound Predictor v2.0 Software requires all ages of dogs to be entered in months!

 In UK Racing Form, the age of a dog is always taken from the first day of the month, even if born on the last day of the month!